NavyStudent2893/16-bit-CORDIC-Circuit/README.md

 Waveforms were captured in `cordic_makerchip_waveform.vcd` for verification.
 The FSM and datapath behaved as expected, and results matched theoretical values within CORDIC’s fixed-point accuracy limits.

-> Tip: Include screenshots of your waveform outputs in the repository for better documentation.

 ---